 4. Innovate in Unexpected Ways

-While most tech companies look to innovate by creating something brand new, an exceptional example of innovation in an ancient tool comes from Spyderco.
+While most technology companies look to innovate by creating something brand new, an exceptional example of innovation in an ancient tool comes from Spyderco.
 While not a software technology company, with over 80 patents improving upon the design and function of knives, it's hard to argue with their commitment to innovation in unexpected ways in an unexpected sector.
 For nearly 35 years, Spyderco has honed its technique and continuously improved the performance of its knives, revolutionizing the knifemaking industry along the way.
 "They've made performance improvement their chief innovation driver," said Justin Trantham, Solutions Engineer.
 With a strong emphasis on function over form, Spyderco continues to ensure that its customers always get a product that performs its intended task well.

 5. Commit to Culture